reactjsexample/react-redux-simple-example/README.md

 ## How To Convert a React App to Redux

-These are the basic steps to convert your existing Redux app to Redux:
+These are the basic steps to convert your existing React app to Redux:

 - [Install Redux](#install-redux) Follow the instructions here.
 - Create the appStore.js.